KZeillmann/GildedRose/README.md

-# Gilded Rose Refactoring Excersise in JavaScript
+# Gilded Rose Refactoring Exercise in JavaScript

 > **TL;DR:**
 > You inherited this NPM package for stock management.
 You are asked to add support for a new product.
 Feel free to refactor as you like.